 How Much Is the Penalty for Not Having Coverage?

 Due to the federal healthcare reform, most individuals are required to have qualifying healthcare coverage.
 If you do not have MEC, then you are responsible for paying the Internal Revenue Service a federal tax penalty.
 The shared responsibility payment is the greater of 2.5 percent of your household income or $347.50 per child and $695 per adult up to $2,085 for a family.

 Are There Programs That Do Not Qualify as Minimum Essential Coverage?

 If you receive health coverage from certain programs, it may not qualify as minimum essential coverage, or certain persons may be exempt.
 In some cases, they may still receive a version of Form 1095 from the marketplace, an employer, or Medicare.
 Some of these programs or persons may include the following:

 - Low-Income Subsidy for Medicare prescription drug coverage

 If you need help with IRS 1095, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.